About ALONE Dublin

 • To provide basic practical support for the older person where necessary.
 (Volunteers are not substitutes for home-help or care assistants and should not take on these roles)

-• To support the older person when attending ALONE social events.
+• To support the older person when attending ALONE social activities.

 • To support the older person to integrate in their community – such as encouraging them to join local groups and initiatives for older people.